pittcsc/Documents/Constitution.md

 ### Networking

-The networking committee is responsible for coming up with ideas for activities that the club can do together, and finding people in the community that we can bring into club meetings to networking with and learn from.
+The networking committee is responsible for coming up with ideas for activities that the club can do together, and finding people in the community that the club can bring into club meetings to networking with and learn from.
 They are headed by the networking chairperson, who reports directly to the vice president.

-The networking chairperson is responsible for managing any relations with entities outside of the University of Pittsburgh, such as companies that we are partnering with to provide lessons and activities to group members.
+The networking chairperson is responsible for managing any relations with entities outside of the University of Pittsburgh, such as companies that the club are partnering with to provide lessons and activities to group members.
 They are also responsible for any activities that are planned throughout the semester to provide a social setting for club members to meet and interact with each other.
 In addition, they are responsible for seeking out local entrepreneurs and computer scientists that are willing to come to group meetings to talk about their jobs and experiences.
-The networking manager will also be responsible for managing the standard set of questions that we provide visiting presenters for reference.
+The networking manager will also be responsible for managing the standard set of questions that the club provides visiting presenters for reference.

 The networking committee may consist of only the chairperson, if that is deemed appropriate.
 The chairperson will be elected through the regular officer election process.